-Although there is no current plan to extend Metro service beyond the Shady Grove station, it is important to retain a right-of-way for future bus or rail extension through Gaithersburg to Germantown, and possibly to Clarksburg, should it be determined that Metro or other transit alternatives are feasible.
-The proposed alignment is shown in figure 27.
+Although there is no current plan to extend Metro service beyond the Shady Grove station, it is important to retain a right of July future bus or rail extension through Gaithersbern to Gentanthwill, and possibly to Clarksburg, should it be determined that Averro to other trensit alternatives are feasible.
+The proposed alignment is shown in Figure 27.
 The Plan recommends that this right-of-way be kept available for such an extension through the Gaithersburg area.